ssonkiya/ssonkiya.github.io/_posts/2018-5-29-Advice-for-Applying-to-Data-Science-Jobs.md

 ## Conclusion
 Job hunting is stressful, especially if you're working full-time and/or looking to change industries.
 I hope this post has given you a good starting point for understanding the hiring process in data science, what mistakes to avoid, and what strategies you can leverage in the process.
 If you're still looking more, this is an [incredibly comprehensive guide](https://towardsdatascience.com/the-two-sides-of-getting-a-job-as-a-data-scientist-a4571acc58bc) from [Favio Vazquez](https://towardsdatascience.com/@faviovazquez), which includes his own thoughts and dozens of links to resources.

 As I said at the start, feedback and additions to this post are very welcome!
-Thank you to Ilana Mauskopf, Dana Levin-Robinson, and Michael Berkowitz for their additions to this post.
+Thank you to Ilana Mauskopf, Dana Levin-Robinson, Jesse Maegan, and Michael Berkowitz for their additions to this post.